Chile heat wave could further fan the flames of deadly wildfires

 Air quality in the affected areas has deteriorated significantly due to the smoke from the fires, said Health Minister Ximena Aguilera.

+Chile's massive pulp and paper company CMPC said in a statement on Tuesday that over 10,000 hectares (24,700 acres) of its plantations have been affected by the fires, while operations at some of its processing plants had been halted for security reasons.

-(Reporting by Ivan Alvarado in Quillon, Chile and Fabian Andres Cambero in Santiago; Writing by Valentine Hilaire, Editing by Anthony Esposito and Rosalba O'Brien)
+(Reporting by Ivan Alvarado in Quillon, Chile and Fabian Andres Cambero in Santiago; Writing by Valentine Hilaire; Editing by Anthony Esposito, Rosalba O'Brien and Leslie Adler)

 ((anthony.esposito@tr.com; +5255 5282 7140))